yassh-pandey/csv-uploader-api/README.md

 Clone this repo. `cd` into it and run `npm install`.

+Create an account with [Neon DB](https://neon.tech/) to serverlessly manage your postgres database.
+Don't worry, as of writing this README they have generous free tier.

 Create a `.env` file into the project root with atleast these environment variables:

 ```